The Get Movin' Crew News

 We've already mentioned that Parent Groups should be adaptable, but we also know that it's often our job to provide for needs before they're needed.
 And, this all comes down to being connected with students, teachers & parents.
 Otherwise, we will be assuming, for example, that parents love to get snail mail invites when, in reality, a simple e-vite is much preferred.

-A great example comes from the 2014 winner of the Outstanding Outreach to a Diverse School Community award, Reed Elementary PTO.
+A great example comes from Reed Elementary PTO.
 This Parent Group provided free childcare for parents so they could attend meetings and actually be able to pay attention without their little ones running around.
 They even found bi-lingual sitters because they knew that a lot of their families spoke Spanish.

 Events: Student-Driven, Parent-Considered